BukiOffor/project-polkadot/README.md

-# project-polkadot
+# project-Polkadot

 **Project Link**: 👉 [Project Polkadot](https://project-polkadot-zeta.vercel.app/)

 ## Name and summary of the project

-A decentralized content streaming platform that allows users to stream content from their favorite creators and also allows creators to earn from their content.
+A decentralized content streaming platform that allows users to stream content from their favourite creators and also allows creators to earn from their content.

 ---